-U.S. Census Bureau Quick Facts for 2010 reported that 12.2% of all Delaware residents spoke a language other than English in the home.
-In New Castle County, 14.1% spoke a language other than English in the home; and, there were lower rates for Kent County and Sussex County: 9.3% and 9.6%, respectively.
-However, for adults ages 60 and over, the statewide rate for non-English languages spoken in the home was lower at 7.2% statewide.
+U.S. Census Bureau Quick Facts for 2018 reported that 13.1% of all Delaware residents spoke a language other than English in the home.
+In New Castle County, 15.2% spoke a language other than English in the home; and, there were lower rates for Kent County and Sussex County: 9.0% and 11%, respectively.